falibabaei/FTSW_prediction_model/README.md

 The ratio between the soil water accessible at a given time (ASW) and the total transpirable soil water (TTSW) of a given crop in a given soil is called the fraction of transpirable soil water (FTSW).
 FTSW is used for irrigation scheduling in agriculture.

+Evapotranspiration (ET) is the amount of water that evaporates from the Earth and plant surface.
+Solar radiation, wind speed, temperature, and relative humidity all influence daily ET, and this effect is highly non-linear.

 # long term short term memory (LSTM)
  LSTM is a special type of RNN  designed for processing sequential data.

+ ## Usage

+ The FWST model uses historical data, including relative humidity, ET, precipitation, month, and day of the month to predict FSTW for the next few days.

+The Lisbon test set did not include ET, so we used the ET LSTM model to predict ET for that set.

 ## Installation
 The model depends on the following Python packages: